 - 1. No PHB voting board member may participate in or influence discussions or resulting decisions concerning the award of a grant or other financial benefits to the organization that the member represents (per the CoC Rule, 24 CFR 578.95). - 2.
 In accordance with ORS Chapter 244, no PHB or subcommittee member shall participate in a decision in which he or she has a private pecuniary interest.
 Affected members shall disqualify themselves from participation by written notification to the PHB as mandated by ORS 244.120. - 3.
-Board members and ex-officio members are to sign a copy of the PHB's Conflict of Interest form annually and submit it to Lane County staff. - D. PHB Board Terms
+Board members and Ex-Officio members are to sign a copy of the PHB's Conflict of Interest form annually and submit it to Lane County staff.

+D. PHB Board Terms

 Elected representatives shall serve for a term of one year, which terms shall begin within thirty days after the beginning of the calendar year.
-Community and Citizen Members shall serve for terms of three years, except that, of the members first appointed, two (2) shall serve for a term of one year, three (3) shall serve for a term of two years, and three (3) shall serve for a term of three years.
+Community and Citizen Members shall serve for terms of three years.

-- E. PHB Board Leadership - 1.
-A Chair and Vice Chair will be elected by the PHB.
+E. PHB Board Leadership

+- 1. A Chair and Vice Chair will be elected by the PHB.
 The term of office shall be one year or until a successor has been elected.
-In the case of a vacancy occurring in the office of chairperson or vice chairperson, the PHB shall fill the position by election at its regular meeting. - It shall be the duty of the chairperson to preside at all meetings of the PHB; to enforce observation of the Charter; to decide all questions of order; to offer for consideration all motions regularly made; to apportion duties of the members of the PHB; to call all special meetings; to appoint all necessary subcommittees; the chair is entitled to vote on all issues. - 3.
+In the case of a vacancy occurring in the office of chairperson or vice chairperson, the PHB shall fill the position by election at its regular meeting. - 2.
+It shall be the duty of the chairperson to preside at all meetings of the PHB; to enforce observation of the Charter; to decide all questions of order; to offer for consideration all motions regularly made; to apportion duties of the members of the PHB; to call all special meetings; to appoint all necessary subcommittees; the chair is entitled to vote on all issues. - 3.
 In the absence of the chairperson, the vice-chairperson shall assume the duties of the office of the chairperson.